DMindAI/DMind-AI-Collaboration-Hub/README.md

 # DMind AI Collaboration Hub

-A platform for managing and showcasing projects using DMind's technology.
+A platform for managing and showcasing projects using DMind's open-source products.

 ## About DMind